cccbr/runningatower/content/docs/buildingateam/_index.md

 In many groups of ringers there is a social side to the ringing.
 This may invove such things as:
 - going for a drink (not necessarily a pub) after ringing.
 - holding a regular dinner, typically at Christmas time.
 - outings to experience different bells, towers and areas of the country.
+[Some suggestions for organising an outing](../buildingateam/outing)
 - outings without ringing content.

 ### Subscriptions